 The science curriculum is split into 3 sections – biology (which is in green), Physics (which is in red) and chemistry (which is in blue).
 As you can see some areas are covered in more than one year group, this is to help build on prior knowledge and skills.
 The topics in black are not compulsory, therefore we may not spend as long on them, but as there is no longer any physics in KS1 we felt the children would be missing out if we didn’t teach them the basic learning blocks in these areas.
-See bottom of page.
+See the document below.

-The Solar Eclipse in Spring 2015 offered the perfect "wow" for children to find out more about our world in space.
-Children and families came to school early to enjoy the spectacle in the school grounds.
+The Space Dome offered the perfect "wow" for children to find out more about our world in space.
+Children and families came to school early to enjoy the spectacle.

 The school has a wide range of science opportunity within its own grounds.
-As well as a series of kitchen gardens, a pond dipping area and wildlife gardens, the school can study its own chickens and learn about life cycles.
+Children have the use of kitchen gardens, a pond dipping area and wildlife gardens.
+This is Year 1, using the woodland during their forest skills work with Mrs Sowerby